klaro-org/klaro-js/README.md

 npm start
 ```

-This will start a demo page via browser-sync (on `http://localhost:3000` by default) and rebuild the project anytime a file is changed.
+You can then open the demo page on `http://localhost:3000` - it will be reloaded automatically when the JS or CSS changes.

 ## License & credits

 This project is licensed under a BSD-3 license.

 Orejime started as a fork of [Klaro!](https://github.com/KIProtect/klaro).
 A lot of stuff changed since.
-A few were integrated in the original project, but eventually some big bricks changed and it became difficult (or sometimes not even necessary) to push those changes in.
+A few were integrated in the original project, but eventually some big bricks changed and it became difficult, or sometimes not even necessary, to push those changes in.

 Orejime is maintained by [<span lang="fr">Empreinte Digitale (french)</span>](http://empreintedigitale.fr).